 Therefore, the same will continue to be based on the Group's and/or subsidiaries' financial targets, which are the factor that enables access (Gate) to the system.
 Each target will be matched with a minimum performance, target performance and maximum performance level, correlated to the payout curve within the range 90%-120%.
-Other individual objectives must be defined based on indicators linked to company performance and/or to the individual performance specific to the role.
-The individual performance assessment total will be defined according to a rating scale ranging from 1- Unsatisfactory to 5- Exceptional and which will measure the "What" of the objectives, but also the "How" ensuring adherence to company values.
+Other individual objectives should be defined on the basis of indicators linked to company performance and/or individual performance specific to the role, while skills have been assessed in relation to the organisational position of reference.
+The total individual performance assessment is defined according to a rating scale ranging from 1- Unsatisfactory to 5- Exceptional and which will measure the "What" of the objectives, but also the "How" ensuring adherence to company values.

-The combination of corporate and individual objectives will give right to a variable bonus payment.
+The combination of corporate and individual objectives, as well as skills will entitle to a variable bonus payment.